What does the Bible say about hard times?

 “If we cannot believe God when circumstances seem be against us, we do not believe Him at all.” – Charles Spurgeon

-It’s not because you sinned.
+Hard times are not because you sinned.

 When I go through hard times I can get really discouraged.
 We all get discouraged and we start to think, “it’s because I sinned.”
 Satan loves to increase these negative thoughts.
 When Job was going through severe trials his friends accused him of sinning against the Lord.